Frequently Asked Questions

 Learn more about treating sciatica with neurovertebral decompression, click here !

-Treatment of sciatica by osteopathy
+Treatment of sciatica with osteopathy

 Spinal decompression is a safe and effective method to treat the symptoms of sciatica without resorting to invasive treatments such as surgery.
 If you suffer from chronic lower back or leg pain, it is important to consult your doctor to discuss the treatment options available to improve your quality of life.